Apple's iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max come in the same sizes as last year's iPhone 12 series.

 - Release the Side button, but continue to press the Volume Down button.

-iTunes should show a dialog saying “This iPhone is in recovery mode.
-In order to use it with iTunes, it must be restored”.
+iTunes should show a dialog saying, “This iPhone is in recovery mode.
+To use it with iTunes, it must be restored”.
 Finder users should also receive a message similar to the one above.

 Follow the steps again if you cannot see the message.